 You can get inspiration from youtube to find similar event titles or browse through per category what presentations there have been on bright talk.

 Just like choosing your products or blog, you have to choose your topic to match your audience.
 Pick a topic too broad won’t get the kind of traction and interest that you really need.
-Niel Patel shares some insights into the virtue of finding the right level of specificity in his “guide to creating a successful blog”.
-Here is the example he uses to illustrate:
+There is a virtue of finding the right level of specificity.
+Here is the example (first given by Niel Patel) that illustrates the issue:

 A (too) wide topic: Carpentry